Travel Health Insurance Myths

 - Animal bites

-“If I live in the USA, I can just add my parents to my current health insurance when they visit.”
+Myth #4: “If I live in the USA, I can add my parents to my current health insurance plan while they visit.”